netZoo/netZoo.github.io/content/contribute/contributenetbooks.md

 - Avoid setting working directories using `setwd()/os.chdir()` and instead refer to files by their relative paths

+## Minimum standards

+Each new contribution should include:

+- An introduction that describes the problem at a higher level

+- Description of input data files and providing links to their original sources

+- Descriptipon of the results and how to interpret them.

 ## Submit the contribution

 Please open a new pull request at the [netbooks GitHub repo](https://github.com/netZoo/netbooks) and push the `.ipynb` file.